 This new graduate immigration route sends a global signal that the UK is open to international students.
-Learn more about the new Tier 4 visa rules below, and if you want to study in the UK, arrange a free consultation with SI-UK in Lagos or Abuja today and begin your UK visa application.
+Learn more about the latest visa rules below, and if you want to study in the UK, arrange a free consultation with SI-UK in Lagos or Abuja today and begin your UK visa application.

 Tier 4 Visa Facts

 - The new graduate immigration route will be open to Nigerian students who have completed a degree at undergraduate level or above from the 2020-21 academic year